 -

-Check the date and time on your console.
+If playing on a console, check its date and time.
 Incorrect date and time settings can lead to various issues.

 - PlayStation: Please follow the PlayStation support article: Date and Time.